BruningLab/warpDOCK/README.md

 sudo vim /etc/exports
 ```
-Add a new line and enter:
+Add a new line to the exports file and enter:

 ```
 /mnt/NFS * (rw, sync, no_root_squash, no_subtree_check)

 :wq
 ```
-Save and close, then execute then enter following commands to open up the ports:
+Save and close, then enter following commands through the terminal to open up the ports:

 ```
 sudo iptables -I INPUT -m state --state NEW -p tcp --destination-port 111 -j ACCEPT